 Our Del Crary Park stage has hosted the likes of City & Colour (solo), Crash Test Dummies, Carly Rae Jepsen, Big Wreck, Tegan and Sara, Our Lady Peace, Tom Cochrane, The Reklaws, Kiefer Sutherland, Walk Off the Earth, Tyler Shaw, Randy Bachman, Chad Brownlee, and many more.

 The quality of our line-up generates a sizeable audience – some 135,000 in 2019 – which in turn provides an economic boost that helps fuel our downtown and area tourist attractions.
-In 2016, an Economic Impact Study measured this impact at $4.2 million; a significant shot in arm for our hotels, restaurants, and bars.
-Musicfest also helps create the equivalent of 44 jobs throughout its annual summer run.
+An economic impact study commissioned in 2023 pegged the number at $4.3 million; a significant boost for our hotels, restaurants, and bars.
+Musicfest also helps create the equivalent of 93 jobs throughout its annual summer run.

 We’re funded by corporate sponsorships (most of whom are small locally owned businesses), through multi-level government support, fundraising initiatives, and private donations and we remain steadfastly, and uniquely, free of charge for our audience.
 That’s right – it is absolutely FREE to see the likes of Sloan, Serena Ryder, Gordon Lightfoot, 54.40, Blue Rodeo and so many others at Peterborough Musicfest because this feisty, industrious, creative city believes music should be enjoyed by all people, regardless of their ability to pay.